How to Wash Pillows: Full Guide and Expert Tips

 Ensuring a clean and comfortable pillow requires the right tools and supplies.

-From mild detergents to proper dry cleaning equipment, ensure you have these ready for a thorough and effective cleaning process.
+From mild detergents to proper dry cleaning equipment, make sure you have these ready for a thorough and effective cleaning process.

 Mild Detergent

-We recommend using mild laundry detergent when washing your pillow.
+We recommend using mild laundry detergent when you wash pillows.

 Pillows are often filled with delicate materials that can be damaged by harsh detergents, like feathers or memory foam.